Wolverton railway station: Wolverton Works

 The 1833 Act of Parliament approving the London and Birmingham Railway included a clause that specified that a railway works be built around the mid-point, as it was considered scientifically unsafe at the time for railway locomotives to move more than 50 mi without further inspection.
 After surveying all possible sites, Wolverton was chosen due to its co-location alongside the wharfing facilities of the Grand Union Canal, thereby also enabling the railway company to gain an easy agreement to build a viaduct over the canal company's land at this point.
 Provision of refreshment facilities for passengers availing of the stop was (at least initially) the primary purpose of the station, located as it was in (at the time) a very rural area.

-Wolverton bend and Northampton Loop
+Wolverton bend

 With the advent of fast trains, Wolverton gained notoriety among railwaymen for its famously tight curve.
 The curve was a result of the station and main line being moved eastward in 1881, to permit extension of the Wolverton Works.
 The path of the original route remains in place through the Works site and includes Robert Stephenson's (Grade II* listed) bridge over the Grand Union Canal.
 The Advanced Passenger Train failed its trials here in the early 1990s but the Pendolino tilting trains passed them in the early 2000s.